benja0x40/MiMB.4C/README.md

   * `enrichmentAnalysis.R`

-    Workflow R script to be executed secondly (after `dataPreparation.sh`) when running the demo analysis.
+    Workflow script to be executed secondly (after `dataPreparation.sh`) when running the demo analysis.
     This script chains normalization, probes filtering and multi-resolution analysis of the 4C enrichments.